-Madhya Pradesh Cabinet passes resolution against CAA
+Madhya Pradesh cabinet passes resolution against CAA

-The Madhya Pradesh Cabinet on Wednesday passed a resolution against the Citizenship Amendment Act and sought its abrogation, contending the new law was against the Constitution's secular character.
-The resolution was passed during the state Cabinet meeting chaired by Chief Minister Kamal Nath, public relations department minister P C Sharma told reporters.
+The Madhya Pradesh Cabinet headed by Chief Minister Kamal Nath on Wednesday passed a resolution against the Citizenship Amendment Act (CAA) and urged the NDA government at the Centre to take it back.

-Madhya Pradesh is currently ruled by the Congress.
-Kerala, Punjab, Rajasthan and West Bengal have already passed resolutions demanding scrapping of the CAA.
+The Madhya Pradesh Cabinet headed by Chief Minister Kamal Nath on Wednesday passed a resolution against the Citizenship Amendment Act (CAA) and urged the NDA government at the Centre to take it back.
+"Today, the state cabinet chaired by Chief Minister Kamal Nath brought a resolution that CAA is somewhere affecting Article 14 of the Constitution which guarantees equality to people.
+So, like states of Chhattisgarh, Rajasthan and Punjab, Madhya Pradesh cabinet too has requested the central government to take it back," state Law and Legal Affairs Minister PC Sharma told ANI.

-Sharma said the Madhya Pradesh Cabinet passed the resolution describing CAA as "against the secular character of the Indian Constitution and differentiating people on religious lines".
-The Citizenship Amendment Act passed by Parliament in December last year endangers the "country's secular fabric and tolerant nature," the minister said.
+Asked if the resolution will be brought in the Assembly as well, he said: "Definitely.
+That is the process."
+The CAA grants citizenship to Hindus, Sikhs, Jains, Parsis, Buddhists and Christians fleeing religious persecution from Pakistan, Afghanistan, and Bangladesh and if they entered India on or before December 31, 2014.
+(ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)